Best Meditation Cushion for Vipassana

 RETREAT CONTEXT

-This guide focuses on cushion support for longer Vipassana-style sitting, not on meditation instruction.
-For context on the daily rhythm of a traditional 10-day course, see the Dhamma.org Code of Discipline.
-The repeated sitting periods are why stable height, pressure relief, and support that does not collapse matter more than plush softness.
+This article focuses on cushion support rather than meditation instruction.
+The Dhamma.org Code of Discipline outlines the daily rhythm and repeated sitting periods of a traditional 10-day course.
+Those repeated periods are why stable height, pressure relief, and support that does not collapse matter more than plush softness.

 A closer look at each Vipassana cushion pick